oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 : An entity that receives Referenced Tokens form the Issuer and presents them to Relying Parties.

 Relying Party:
-: An entity that relies on the Status List to validate the status of the Referenced Token.
+: An entity that relies on the Status List Token to validate the status of the Referenced Token.
 Also known as Verifier.

 Status List:
 : An object in JSON or CBOR representation containing a bit array that lists the statuses of many Referenced Tokens.